key stage 3 overview

 Setting at Key Stage 3

-In Year 8, pupils choose 4 subjects to study in depth in Year 9.
-This is a deliberate action to engage pupils and enable pupils to really enjoy their subject and learn the depth of their subject over a three-year course.
-The curriculum model allows students to choose 4 subjects in addition to the core Maths, English, Science, PE, RE and PHSEE (Personal, Social and Health Education) lessons.
+During the final term of Year 8 and the beginning terms of Year 9, pupils give serious thought to the 4 subjects that they would like to study at GCSE.
+This is a deliberate action to engage pupils and enable pupils to really enjoy their subject and learn the depth of their subject.
+The curriculum model allows students to choose 4 subjects in addition to the core Maths, English, Science, PE, RE and PHSE (Personal, Social and Health Education) lessons.

 As part of this exploration, Mr McGuinness holds individual meetings with parents and students to discuss their choices.
 It is somewhat unique to our school that we offer these personalised meetings with every pupil and parent.
 Parents being actively involved in this process at all stages helps to foster open and supportive communication to help ensure the best possible outcomes.